inwenis/snippets/README.md

 when running scripts for testing etc - always print the time the script started running
     and maybe include a timeout?
-    in case a script takes for ever to run, you're likely intereted in the results of several script runs and you don't want to comeback next day seeing that a single script has been running for 30h and you still don't have any results
+    in case a script takes for ever to run, you're likely interested in the results of several script runs and you don't want to comeback next day seeing that a single script has been running for 30h and you still don't have any results